-First, Mr. M is selling the product means; his revenue is increasing.
+First, Mr. M is selling the product; his revenue is increasing.
 That means the “sales” account is increasing.
-And as he is receiving cash in lieu of the product he is offering; the “Cash” account is also increasing.
+And as he is receiving cash instead of the product he is offering, the “Cash” account is also increasing.

-According to the rule of debit and credit, we will debit the account when the asset is increasing, and we will credit the account when revenue is increasing.
+According to the rule of debit and credit, we will debit the account when the asset increases, and we will credit the account when revenue is increasing.

-So, here “cash” will be debited, and “sales” would be credited.
+So, “cash” will be debited here, and “sales” will be credited.

 Also, have a look at this detailed article on Debit vs. CreditDebit Vs. CreditA debit is a left-hand accounting entry that increases an asset or expense account while decreasing a liability or equity account.
 Credit, on the other hand, is a right-hand accounting entry that decreases an asset or expense account while increasing a liability or equity account..

-If you understood debit and credit, a journal entry is easy.
-In the journal entry system, you just need to record the debit and credit accounts in proper order.
+If you understand debit and credit, a journal entry is easy.
+In the journal entry system, you need to record the debit and credit accounts properly.